blue-button/implementation-guide/transmit-using-direct-draft.md

 #### 1. Clinical Summary
 The primary content of the transmission will be the [***Clinical Summary***](healthrecords.html), which is the entire patient's health history.

 The content format shall use the [Consolidated CDA w.
 Meaningful Use Stage 2 Sections and Fields](healthrecords.html) and have a MIME type of application/xml.
+If the data holder has not yet adopted MU Stage 2, they may alternatively use the data elements and format required by MU Stage 1 for a Continuity of Care Document / C32.

 #### 2. Additional Documents
 Depending on the trigger or type of encounter, it may also be appropriate to include one of the following: